renatco/cf-vagrant-installer/README.md

 # shell into the VM if you are not already there
 vagrant ssh

-# cd into directory shared with the host
-cd /vagrant

 # Take a look if all Cloud Foundry components are up

 initctl list | grep cf-